-Have you ever wished a specific day existed to celebrate your puppy?
+Have you ever wished a specific day existed to celebrate your pet?
 You’re in luck.
-Launched in 2006 as an American celebration, International Puppy Day came about in 2012.
-Almost a dozen countries will celebrate today (March 23rd) and focus on the unconditional love puppies give their families.
+Almost a dozen countries will celebrate today (April 11th) and focus on the unconditional love pets give their families.
 Having a puppy isn’t always going to be perfect.
 Sometimes your cherished pooch will mess up your floors and furniture.
 Discover a few of the following tips to protect your floors from pets, and protect your pets in the process.

 Puppies will make a mess, but you can protect your floors from potential puppy accidents in a few ways, even if you don’t have durable flooring.
 Think about crating your dog, or block off certain areas of the house if you’re not at home.
 If you are working on house-training your puppy, you may want to restrict your pet to tiled or waterproofed areas of the house.
 Pet stores sell waterproof training pads that you can place on the floor, and these pads act like a diaper and absorb liquid.

 To curtail your pet from chewing on flooring or your furniture, make sure your pet has something else to chew on, such as a toy or bone.

 How do you protect certain types of flooring?
 Should you purchase certain items to place over the floors to help prevent messes from occurring or setting in?